JetBrains-Research/Lupa/lupa-core/README.md

   [PSI tree](https://plugins.jetbrains.com/docs/intellij/psi.html) to obtain the necessary result;
 - an [executor](./src/main/kotlin/org/jetbrains/research/ml/kotlinAnalysis/AnalysisExecutor.kt) - a simple class that executes one or more analyzers and manage of the resources (e.g. csv file) to write all results into it;
-- a runner that runs an executor with the necessary data (see the `kolin-analysis-plugin` module).
+- a runner that runs an executor with the necessary data (see the `lupa-runner` module).

 For each of them we have the common base classes that stores in this module.
 All these classes have detailed documentation.